-Dr. Cohn initiated an electronic journal archive, which is available online to the public at no cost, for the Cleft Palate-Craniofacial Journal (1964-1989), in collaboration with the University of Pittsburgh Library System.
-She is also the Founding Editor, International Journal of Telerehabilitation (electronic journal).
-Currently she is a journal reviewer for numerous publications, including: the American Journal of Speech-Language Pathology, Cleft Palate-Craniofacial Journal, Communication Disorders Quarterly, Current Issues in Communication Science and Disorders, and Journal of Telemedicine and Telecare.
+Dr. Cohn initiated an electronic journal archive, which is available gratis to the public, for the Cleft Palate-Craniofacial Journal (1964-1989), in collaboration with the University of Pittsburgh Library System.
+She is also the Founding Editor (2008 –present) of the International Journal of Telerehabilitation (a PubMed indexed electronic journal).
+Currently she is a journal reviewer for numerous publications, including: American Journal of Speech-Language Pathology, Cleft Palate-Craniofacial Journal, Communication Disorders Quarterly, Current Issues in Communication Science and Disorders, and Journal of Telemedicine and Telecare.

-Her membership in professional and scientific societies includes the American Cleft Palate-Craniofacial Association, the American Speech-Language Hearing Association, the American Telemedicine Association, the Pennsylvania Speech and Hearing Association, and the Southwestern Pennsylvania Speech-Language and Hearing Association.
-In 2013, Dr. Cohn was named a Fellow of the American Speech-Language-Hearing Association; in 2006 she received the Honors of the Southwestern Pennsylvania Speech-Language and Hearing Association.
-She is president-elect of the Pennsylvania-Speech-Language-Hearing Association.
+Her membership in professional and scientific societies includes the American Cleft Palate-Craniofacial Association, the American Speech-Language Hearing Association (Founder and Past Coordinator, Special Interest Group on Telepractice), the American Telemedicine Association (Board of Directors, two terms, Past Chair, Special Interest Group on Telerehabilitation), the Pennsylvania Speech and Hearing Association (Board, 2016-2017), and the Southwestern Pennsylvania Speech-Language and Hearing Association (past president).
+In 2013, Dr. Cohn was named a Fellow of the American Speech-Language-Hearing Association.
+In 2006 she received the Honors of the Southwestern Pennsylvania Speech-Language and Hearing Association.
+In 2017, she served as an External Reviewer for the University of Kentucky College of Health Sciences.

 View a list of some of Dr. Cohn’s publications: